IOverclocked/ApiNASA/readme.md

 # ApiNASA

-This is website, which using external api with photos take by NASA.
+This is website, which uses external api with photos take by NASA.

 ## Technologies